aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 Some methods such as acknowledging a push notification may not require the user to interact further with the client.
 The client instead presents a screen to the user explaining that they should acknowledge the challenge on another device.

+TODO: How does the Authorisation Server signal to the client that the push notification succeeded on another device?

 ### Token request

 The client makes a request to the token endpoint with the `grant_type` value of `urn:ietf:params:oauth:grant-type:direct`, providing the information collected from the user as well as the previous interaction code and optional challenge code.